Blockchain-Learning-Group/land-registry-docs/docs/eth-service.rst

     simple: true
   })

+.. _api-assets-get-all-assets:

 Get All Assets
 --------------
-Returns all on-chain information about all existing assets in the ```StandardAssetRegistry`.
+Returns all on-chain information about all existing assets in the ``StandardAssetRegistry``.

 - URL:
 ``/assets``